EasonWangCN/my_raspberry_pi_3_diary/docs/install_linux.md

 ## Ready to enjoy

 Insert SD card to Pi, plug micro USB cable.
-Bingo, all finished.
+Bingo, works.
 It is easy, isn't it?

+The initial account is `pi` and password is `raspberry`.

-Some hints to help your work.
+There are some hints to help you start working.

 ### LEDs